-guardian or child. ns 17, unless earlier revoked by written notice from paren π,
+This signed consent is valid for one (1) year or until child turns 17, unless earlier revoked by written notice from parent. guardian or child.

-I verify that I am the undersigned donor's parent/guardian a event of an emergency, I may be contacted at the following • • • • • • • • • • • • • • • • • • • •
+I verify that I am the undersigned donor's parent/guardian and that such donor lives with and is supported by me.
+In the event of an emergency, I may be contacted at the following telephone number:

 Print Parent/Guardian Name:

 Signature of Parent/Guardian: Date:

-Having read and understood this entire form, I give my pern release certain positive test results to my above-named par
+Having read and understood this entire form, I give my permission/consent to Central Pennsylvania Blood Bank to release certain positive test results to my above-named parent/guardian.

 Signature of Donor: Date:

 Donor's Date of Birth:

 Version 04 (7/2018)